Owen O'Malley: Background and education

-O'Malley was born in Eastbourne, the son of Sir Edward Loughlin O'Malley.
+O'Malley was born in Eastbourne, the son of Sir Edward Loughlin O'Malley and Lady Emma Winifred O'Malley.
 He was educated at Rugby School, Radley College and Magdalen College at the University of Oxford.

 Diplomatic career

 O'Malley entered the Foreign Office in 1911.
-During World War II, serving as British Ambassador to Yugoslavia in 1941, O'Malley helped British secret agents Andrzej Kowerski and Krystyna Skarbek escape eastern Europe as German forces were advancing.
+He served as British Minister to Budapest between May 1939 and April 1941.
+O'Malley helped British secret agents Andrzej Kowerski and Krystyna Skarbek escape Eastern Europe as German forces were advancing.
 He was appointed ambassador to the Polish government-in-exile in February 1943.
 He is particularly noted for his incisive report sent on 24 May 1943 to the Foreign Secretary, Anthony Eden, on the Katyn Massacre indicating the likelihood of Soviet guilt and the moral issues raised.

-Besides his report on Katyn, O'Malley was also critical of Churchill's role in acceding to Stalin in Stalin's demands regarding the frontiers of Polish territory after the war.
+Besides his report on Katyn, O'Malley was also critical of Churchill's role in acceding to Stalin's demands regarding the frontiers of Polish territory after the war.
 O'Malley raised questions about the British government's complicity in the annexation of another country's territory and whether "the basis of international law is to be law or an exhibition of power politics".

 He was appointed a CMG in 1927 and a KCMG in 1947.